 Always talk to your doctor and pharmacist, and double-check your medication instructions before you take them.

 And remember, you’re not alone in this intermittent fasting journey!
 Our app is full of resources, recipes, insights, and support to help you reach your goals.
-So once you get the lowdown from your healthcare provider about medication and supplement timing, head on over to our SIMPLE quiz to get started, and we’ll be there to cheer you every step of the way.
+So once you get the lowdown from your healthcare provider about medication and supplement timing, head on over to our Simple quiz to get started, and we’ll be there to cheer you every step of the way.

 Frequently asked questions about fasting and medication